KidPudel/flutter-starter-kit/layout.md

 ![image](https://user-images.githubusercontent.com/63263301/216999277-b167b406-82b5-4cd2-a29d-e3ccb2d8de4a.png)

-But we're not done, because if we have couple of objects and if want to move just parts of childer around, we have a problems:
+here we can move the whole rows around, and to move text in rows we need or expand it like with flex 1:

 ```dart
 body: Column(